AmazingAmpharos/OoT-Randomizer/README.md

 ## Open Door of Time

 The Door of Time is open from the beginning of the game.
-The Song of Time is still potentially useful to move Song of Time blocks, play songs for the frogs on Zora
+The Song of Time is still potentially useful to move Song of Time blocks, play songs for the frogs on Zora's
 River, or for other such uses.
 If this flag is not used, the Door of Time must be opened to become an adult as in the original game, but all that is needed to open the Door of Time is the Song of Time and any ocarina.
 The Ocarina of Time in particular and the Spiritual Stones have nothing to do with this.